1stsetup/nodejs-openthermGateway/readme.md

 * connected: When succesfully connected to OTGW.
 * initialized: When succesfully communicated with the OTGW and received the response to following commands: PR=A (Get about), PR=M (Get mode)) and PR=W (Get if domestic hot water is enabled).
 * inError: When a message is received from OTGW but we cannot decode it.
+* otgwData: When data is received and decoded from OTGW.
+* otgwError: When the OTGW reported and error.
+This happens when a wrong command was given, a wrong formatted command value was specified or something in the opentherm communication for the gateway went wrong.
+* printSummary: When the Print Summary mode command "PS=1" is send this event will follow it.